MayankOg/gitforweb3/README.md

 Simply open [Lovable](https://lovable.dev/projects/2a612567-a463-4f13-95d9-fadc132b1bfc) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to myproject?

 Yes, you can!